joeykblack/gorecall/README.md

 I do not know how valuable this method of study is or if this app implements it well.
 You are probably better off doing tsumego.

+I'm a backend dev and used ai to generate most of the javascript so it is a mess, but it works well enough for what I wanted.

 TODO
 - install as app on phone
 - Fix result when sequence is shorter than selected number.